ice-bear-git/ML-paperReading/WeeklyMeeting/ReadMe.md

 Last week, I recommended your course on linear algebra for ML to a CS undergraduate student Shangjun Jia, as well as your lab topics.
 He is one of my CS course TA and is good at algorithm.
 Although I know know his performance on foundamental CS concepts -- Like Tree structure and graphs, but he might help us build up pytorch implementaion in a faster/more efficiency way.
 I heard he already got you email back.
 No matter how, I thought keeping touch with some pure Cs guy might help us to build up the Pitt's local lab team.
 Hope this commendation is worthy your time.
 ### Still following the MIT lab
-As the lecture covers the RL for a while, I also spend some time on `gym`, which is a new package for instereting trails like `inverpendulum`.
+As the lecture covers the RL for a while, I also spend some time on `gym`, which is a new package for instereting trails like `Inverse-Pendulum`.
+Also, trying to build a MPC loop training (a simple version of PPO in RL -- likes the Adam in ML) for a raceCar model.
 ### As approaching the end of semester
 I might put more effort on the course project and final preparation.
 ### Keep touch with PhD RuiXuan Tang